 Have you ever noticed that when something in the present moment reminds you of a trauma you experienced, the emotion that arises feels completely raw and overly-excessive to the present situation you are in?
 That is what unprocessed trauma can feel like.
 There is an amazing little brain system we all have, called the limbic system.
 Its sole job is to keep us alive.
 Experiencing trauma can keep us popping into that limbic system survival mode way too frequently.
 Constant survival mode living can leave people feeling emotionally reactive (as though we are constantly in fight, flight, or freeze), and emotionally exhausted.
 The brain just doesn’t recognize that the trauma is over, and that you are safe now.
 That is why counselling is so important for your overall health and functioning.

 During processing with BLS, emotion becomes less intense.
-One of the session goals is to keep reducing activation – getting your SUDS number going down, so that you are shifting more and more out of distress.
+One of the session goals is to keep reducing activation – getting your SUDS number going down so that you are shifting more and more out of distress.

-As a result of all that emotion process, you are able to connect with a positive belief, and we install it with BLS (the next stage in our 8 stage model).
+As a result of all that emotional processing, you are able to connect with a positive belief, and we install it with BLS (the next stage in our 8 stage model).
 Instead of the negative belief a person started the session with, such as perhaps “I am not enough”, folks now get to decide what positive belief is more preferable, (such as “I am worthwhile”, or “I did the best I could”).
 We link the positive belief in with BLS so that when the client thinks about the past experience, he or she is no longer washed over with thoughts of being not enough – and in fact, that old negative belief feels distant.
 The past event really does feel over and anchored in the past, and linked with the positive belief.
-It may still evoke a degree of emotion (after all, we can not erase the past from having happened), but the sadness or fear that arises going forward when the memory is recalled, will be less intense, and will fit the situation you are in.
+It may still evoke a degree of emotion (after all, we can not erase the past from having happened), but the sadness or fear that arises going forward when the memory is recalled, will be less intense and will fit the situation you are in.

 Containment metaphors might be used at the end of a session, as well as a body scan.
 The body scan is a super useful tool to strengthen the positive sensations associated with the positive belief, and also for identifying any distress still present.
-The final stage of the session (but not yet the 8th stage of EMDR), is a debriefing of sorts, where we can review strategies for anchoring in the present moment, handling emotion as it comes up, and discussion what to expect after the session in terms of emotions percolating and taking care of self between sessions.
+The final stage of the session (but not yet the 8th stage of EMDR), is a debriefing of sorts, where we can review strategies for anchoring in the present moment, handling emotion as it comes up, and discussing what to expect after the session in terms of emotions percolating and taking care of self between sessions.

 The subsequent session starts out with an exploration of anything that came up between sessions, and a re-evaluation of thoughts, beliefs, emotions, and sensations connected with the work from the previous session That’s the eight stage of EMDR, and then the process continues until folks feel as though they have worked through the pieces they entered into counselling to address.

 I hope this summary of what EMDR in a therapy session looks like has been helpful.
-Remember, while we can not erase traumatic experiences from your memory, with EMDR the brain can reconcile it as a past event.
+Remember, while we can not erase traumatic experiences from your memory, with EMDR the brain can reconcile them as a past events.
 We can lessen the intensity of the emotion the memory evokes, as well as the meaning attached to it.
 We learn to notice when we are shifting into the limbic system and either act to maintain safety or anchor back into the present moment acknowledging the memory as well as our present moment safety.

-If you want to learn more about EMDR, please check out the EMDR International Association website, or EMDR Canada.
+If you want to learn more about EMDR, please check out the EMDR International Association website or EMDR Canada.
 Both of those websites also list EMDR therapists by location, so you can even tap into those resources to find a practitioner close to you.